b1kers/facto/README.md

 # facto
-Simple neural network for extracting facts.
+Simple neural network for extracting facts
+Not ideal